slviajero/tinybasic/MANUAL.md

 ### LET

 LET assigns an expression to a variable.
-It can be ommited and is only added to the language set to ensure compatibility.
+It can be omitted and is only added to the language set to ensure compatibility.
 Typical LET statement would be

 LET A=10

 A=B/2+C

 Expression evaluation is done left to right with multiplication and division precedence before addition and subtraction.
-Comparision have lowest precedence and evalute true to -1 and false to 0.
+Comparisons have lowest precedence and evaluate true to -1 and false to 0.
 This is not C style boolean logic but closer to the old MS BASIC definition.
 With this, NOT, AND and OR in the Apple 1 language set can be used as bitwise operators because NOT -1 is 0.

 Strings evaluate to the ASCII value of the first character.